BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 ##### <a name="rna-seq-expression-column-44"></a>RNA-Seq expression (column 44)

-Call generated from RNA-Seq data for the selected combination of condition parameters (anatomical or all conditions).
-Permitted values:
+Call generated from bulk RNA-Seq data for the selected combination of condition parameters (anatomical or all conditions).
+Permitted values: present, absent, no data.

-*   present: report of presence of expression.
-*   absent: report of absence of expression.
-*   no data: no data of expression

 ##### <a name="rna-seq-call-quality-column-45"></a>RNA-Seq call quality (column 45)

-Quality associated to the call from RNA-Seq data.
-More description on how this quality is generated in [Call quality](#call-quality-column-10 "See Call quality column description").
+Quality associated to the call from bulk RNA-Seq data.
+Permitted values: gold quality, silver quality, NA.

-Permitted values:

-*   gold quality
-*   silver quality
-*   bronze quality
-*   NA

 ##### <a name="rna-seq-fdr-column-46"></a>RNA-Seq FDR (column 46)

-FDR value of the call calculated using pValues coming from RNA-Seq data.
+FDR-corrected p-value of the call calculated using p-values coming from RNA-Seq data.

 ##### <a name="rna-seq-expression-score-column-47"></a>RNA-Seq expression score (column 47)